 The first thing to acknowledge is that pairing jeans with a dress shirt and a men's tie inherently takes the outfit in a much more casual direction.
 Obviously, this look is a more casual approach to dressing than wearing a dress shirt and a tie with a suit.
 But it is also more dressed down than pairing your dress shirt and tie with a pair of men's khakis pants.
 In effect, you're pushing the tie outside of the context in which it is typically worn and has meaning.
 This begs the question: why are you wearing jeans with your dress shirt and tie?

 Artists have it easy.
 As a successful artist, you're entirely in charge of your own lifestyle and have the ability to dress in any way you please.
 You're not wearing jeans with a dress shirt and a tie to the office, and we wouldn't suggest that you do either.
 Wear jeans with a dress shirt and a tie because you want to.

-Lastly, we get to the tie itself.
+Now for the tie itself.
 Like the dress shirt, some ties are more casual than others, and you'll want to seek them out.
-At the very bottom of the tie formality ladder are knit ties, which can pair excellently with oxford cloth shirts and denim.
-Slightly higher on the peg are repp ties, which have a preppy connotation that naturally lends them to more care-free, slightly rumpled aesthetic.
+At the very bottom of the tie, formality ladder are knit ties, which can pair excellently with oxford cloth shirts and denim.
+Slightly higher on the peg are repp ties, which have a preppy connotation that naturally lends them to a more carefree, slightly crumpled aesthetic.

-As with the dress shirt, keep away from anything that seems too tightly-woven or "shiny," as these qualities place ties on the more formal end of the spectrum.
-And if you're looking for a patterned tie, select something in larger-scale pattern rather than a smaller-scale.
+As with the dress shirt, keep away from anything that seems too tightly woven or "shiny," as these qualities place ties on the more formal end of the spectrum.
+And if you're looking for a patterned tie, select something in a larger-scale pattern rather than a smaller scale.